-Ofil’s inspection equipment deploy their ability to visualize ultra violet signals to detect corona and arcing emitted on high voltage equipment.
+Ofil’s inspection equipment deploy their ability to visualize solar blind ultra violet (UV) signals to detect corona and arcing emitted on high voltage equipment.

 Processes involved with corona phenomena emit ultra violet light.
 To detect these emissions in daylight special UV cameras were developed with blocking and transmitting (filtering) capabilities.
 Ofil’s cameras are called solar blind bi-spectral UV-Visible cameras since they incorporate both filtering and transmitting qualities.